Traditional enterprise performance management is changing at a rapid rate.

 How does this impact the modern-day enterprise?
 Well, a recent study by Employee Benefits News shows that the average cost of losing an employee is 33 percent of the employee’s annual salary.
 If you factor in recruitment fees, lost productivity and training, a high turnover rate and unhappy employees can have serious financial consequences for enterprise organizations.

-2. The Rising Importance of Team Performance Management
+Challenge #2: The Rise of Team Performance Management

 According to Deloitte, in order to effectively engage in digital age problem-solving, enterprise organizations need “the ability to leverage knowledge across the enterprise with online, seamless, integrated and intuitive collaboration tools that enhance your employees’ ability to work together.”